Updated: June 29, 2015

 Career Highlights: In 2015, his opponents' batting average of .204 was the lowest ever in a single season at the school while playing in the ACC (min.
 50 IP), while his .217 average in ACC-only games was also the lowest (min.
 30 IP).

-2015: Appeared in 15 games making 11 starts (second on the team) … Had a 3.73 ERA (second) in a total of 72.1 innings (second), struck out a team-high 69 batters, walked 38, and posted a 3-2 record … In his nine starts, had a 3.97 ERA in 59.0 innings, while opponents hit just .197 against him … Led the team with six quality starts, but also threw a team game-high seven innings of relief at Pittsburgh on May 15 … Opponents hit a team-low .204 against him … Struck out at least five batters nine times, including a season-high nine against Toledo on March 1 … Pitched a total of 53 scoreless innings (second), including 9.1 consecutive … Also, threw a team-high tying 22 perfect frames, struck out the side twice at one point, retired 14 straight batters (third longest on the team) … Had two double plays turned behind him, both GDPs … In the NCAA, was ranked in three categories – 62nd in fewest hits allowed per nine innings (6.84), 154th in strikeouts per nine innings (8.59) and 234th in strikeouts … In the ACC, was top 10 in five categories (at the end of the regular season) – fourth in opponents batting average and sixth in fewest hits allowed per nine innings and in ACC-only games, finished sixth in opponents batting average (.217).
+2015: Appeared in 15 games making 11 starts (second on the team) … Had a 3.73 ERA (second) in a total of 72.1 innings (second), struck out a team-high 69 batters, walked 38, and posted a 3-2 record … In his nine starts, had a 3.97 ERA in 59.0 innings, while opponents hit just .197 against him … Led the team with six quality starts, but also threw a team game-high seven innings of relief at Pittsburgh on May 15 … Opponents hit a team-low .204 against him … Struck out at least five batters nine times, including a season-high nine against Toledo on March 1 … Pitched a total of 53 scoreless innings (second), including 9.1 consecutive … Also, threw a team-high tying 22 perfect frames, struck out the side twice at one point, retired 14 straight batters (third longest on the team) … Had two double plays turned behind him, both GDPs … In the NCAA, was ranked in two categories – 60th in fewest hits allowed per nine innings (6.84) and 152nd in strikeouts per nine innings (8.59) … In the ACC, was top 10 in two categories (at the end of the regular season) – fourth in opponents' batting average and sixth in fewest hits allowed per nine innings, and finished fifth in opponents' batting average and seventh in fewest hits ...
+In ACC-only games, finished sixth in opponents' batting average (.217).

 2014: Appeared in 17 games making five starts … Had a 3.71 ERA in a total of 43.2 innings, struck out 36 batters (tied for fourth on team) and posted a 1-2 record … In his 12 relief appearances, had a 2.42 ERA (best among pitchers with at least 11 IP) in 22.1 innings and opponents batted just .179 against him … Overall, hitters were just .199 against him (lowest on the team) and hit nine extra-base hits (six doubles, two triples and a home run) … Threw at least 1.0 inning in 10 relief appearances and did not allow an earned run in nine of them … Inherited 10 runners and allowed just one to score for a 90.0 percent held rate (best on the team with more than three) … Struck out at least two batters 10 times, including a season-high six … Pitched a total of 32 scoreless innings, including 5.1 consecutive … Also, threw seven perfect frames, at one point, retired seven straight batters ...
 Had four double plays turned behind him, all GDPs.